nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 ## Running Macros

-You have the possibility to run klipper macros directly from the chat interface in addition to the macros button.
+You have the possibility to run Klipper macros directly from the chat interface in addition to the macros button.
 Simply type your macro name with a "/" in front of it.
-Please note, that the macro must be saved in klipper config in upper-case lettering.
+Please note, that the macro must be saved in Klipper config in upper-case lettering.
 Calling the macro in the bot can be lower or uppercase.
 Example usage would be typing `/MY_FAVOURITE_MACRO` or `/my_favourite_macro` into the chat.

 This allows you to have a "respond-type" message with pre-typed `/MY_FAVOURITE_MACRO`, allowing you to simply click on it in the chat to respond to a specific action.